 - In the fifth novel of Harry Potter (as well as the end of the fourth), people cling to the belief that Voldemort cannot have returned.
 Thus they let him grow in power undisturbed, while they accuse Harry of being a Windmill Crusader and Dumbledore of being a Manipulative Bastard using this Windmill Political for some shadowy political game.

 - The Guardians of Selfhood in Pandora's Star and Judas Unchained have been claiming that an alien known as the Starflyer has infiltrated the human Commonwealth and is manipulating it to its own ends for a few hundred years.
 Most people dismissed the story as a convenient excuse for their acts of terrorism, until a deadly alien invasion.
 Suddenly the Guardians' claims start lining up with reality and a few people take them seriously.
 Turns out they are right.

 - In A Song of Ice and Fire the Night's Watch is mostly seen as a joke, since, while they do defend the realm from wildling raiders, that's not really a job that requires a 900-foot wall of ice, multiple fortresses, and lifelong dedication forswearing all lands and family to do so.
 Their real purpose is defending the realm from the Others, ice-based Omnicidal Maniac Humanoid Abominations who can raise the dead as wights, but knowledge of their existence has faded into legends and fairy tales.
-Unfortunately for Westeros, they're real, and waking up.
+Unfortunately for Westeros, they're real, and their coming for all.

 - In The Unfinished Tales and other peripheral sources, Saruman attempted to make Gandalf's insistence that the Necromancer of Mirkwood was, in fact, Sauron reestablishing his power a Windmill Crusade.
 Saruman very well knew that Gandalf was correct, but wanted the One Ring for himself and was stalling for time to try and find it first.
 It was only when he believed Sauron was too close to recovering the Ring that he dropped the charade and acknowledged the Necromancer was No Mere Windmill.
 This is shown quite nicely during the council scene at Rivendell in The Hobbit: An Unexpected Journey.